Zuza Beine

 Zuza Beine (July 1, 2011 – September 22, 2025) was an American social media personality and cancer awareness advocate.
 She was known for documenting her long battle with acute myeloid leukemia (AML) on TikTok and Instagram, where she gained a large following for her openness about treatment and recovery.

 Early life and diagnosis

 Zuza Beine was born in 2011 in Waukesha, Wisconsin.
 She was diagnosed with acute myeloid leukemia at age three and began treatment shortly afterward.
 Her illness relapsed several times during her childhood, leading to extended hospital stays and chemotherapy.

 Social media career

-Beine began sharing updates about her health and daily life on Instagram and TikTok during her early teens.
+Zuza began sharing updates about her health and daily life on Instagram and TikTok during her early teens.
 Her content included hospital updates, reflections on recovery, and everyday moments.
 By 2025, Beine had over 1.8 million followers on Instagram and 1.7 million on TikTok.
 She later joined the content collective Glow House.

 Illness and treatment

 Beine lived with AML for more than a decade and underwent multiple rounds of chemotherapy and three bone marrow transplants.
 She frequently discussed the challenges of treatment while emphasizing gratitude and optimism.